raphaelgatti/v2-ach-api-docs/source/includes/_accounts.md

 HTTP/1.1 201 Created
 Location: https://api-uat.dwolla.com/funding-sources/04173e17-6398-4d36-a167-9d98c4b1f1c3
 ```
-## List an Account's funding sources
+## List funding sources for an account

 Retrieve a list of funding sources that belong to an Account.
 By default, all funding sources are returned unless the `removed` querystring parameter is set to `false` in the request.